OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 ## Insert an image

-Complete the following steps retrieve the [Bing](https://www.bing.com) photo of the day and insert that image into a slide.
+Complete the following steps to add code that retrieves the [Bing](https://www.bing.com) photo of the day and inserts that image into a slide.

 1. Using Solution Explorer, add a new folder named **Controllers** to the **HelloWorldWeb** project.